spences10/vscode-vba-icons/README.md

 VBA Icons for VSCode.

+You'll need to change back to your previous icon pack once finished with VBA icons as there no support for other file types.

+These icons support .bas, .frm, .cls, .sht and .wkb the last two are what I export the Worksheet and Workbook code into.

 ## Installation
 Launch VS Code Quick Open (Ctrl+P), paste the following command, and press enter.
 ```